It’s all here.

 Linden Hall: Newly remodeled Linden features two- and three-person suites and boasts Diamond Point Park as its front yard.

-Pine Hall: Famous for its spirited croquet matches, Pine also houses FYRE students and features a study lounge with stunning views of the Lake.
+Pine Hall: Famous for its spirited croquet matches, Pine houses Upperclassmen and features a study lounge with stunning views of the Lake.

 Tamarack Hall: The tallest building in Beltrami County, 12-floor Tamarack has amazing views and is home to the Honors Learning Community.